realodix/awesome-flarum/README.md

 * [BBCode Special](https://github.com/0E800/flarum-ext-bbcode-special) - Add special BBCode text effects / objects to Flarum
 * [Best Answer](https://github.com/wiwatsrt/flarum-ext-best-answer) - A Flarum extension for select post best answer.
 * [Comic Sans](https://github.com/clarkwinkelmann/flarum-ext-comicsans) - Turn text into Comic Sans for no reason.
+* [Discussion views](https://github.com/MichaelBelgium/flarum-discussion-views) - This is an extension for the flarum forum software where you can enable and track how much times a discussion has been viewed.
 * [Emoji Picker](https://github.com/clarkwinkelmann/flarum-ext-emojionearea) - Add EmojiOne Area emoji picker to Flarum.
-* [Geotags](https://github.com/avatar4eg/flarum-ext-geotags) - A Flarum extension that adds places for your posts (with editor button, list of places on each post and markdown string with name of place in text).
 * [Flagrow Split](https://github.com/flagrow/split) - Separate posts from one discussion into its own, splits discussions.
 * [Flagrow Upload](https://github.com/flagrow/upload) - An extension that handles file uploads intelligently for your forum.
+* [Geotags](https://github.com/avatar4eg/flarum-ext-geotags) - A Flarum extension that adds places for your posts (with editor button, list of places on each post and markdown string with name of place in text).
+* [Github Autolink](https://github.com/sijad/flarum-ext-github-autolink) - Convert references to Github issues and commits automatically into links.
+* [Markdown Editor](https://github.com/ganuonglachanh/flarum-ext-markdown-editor) by [Ganuonglachanh](https://github.com/ganuonglachanh) - Simple toolbar buttons for easier editing of markdown in Flarum.
+* [Markdown Editor](https://github.com/XEngine/flarum-ext-markdown-editor) by [XEngine](https://github.com/XEngine) - A simple Markdown editor for Flarum.
 * [Post Copyright](https://github.com/WiseClock/flarum-ext-post-copyright) - Enables copyright settings on posts.
+* [Quill Editor](https://github.com/esledov/flarum-ext-quill) - Quill WYSIWYG (what you see is what you get) editor for Flarum.
 * [ReFlar Gamification](https://gitlab.com/ReDevelopers/ReFlar/gamification) - Upvotes and downvotes for your Flarum community.
 * [ReFlar Reactions](https://gitlab.com/ReDevelopers/ReFlar/reactions) - A Flarum extension that adds reactions to your Flarum community.
 * [Reply2See](https://github.com/WiseClock/flarum-ext-reply2see) - Adds a reply to see BBCode.
 * [Split](https://github.com/dav-is/flarum-ext-split) - Split a forum discussion into single discussions.
-* [Markdown Editor](https://github.com/ganuonglachanh/flarum-ext-markdown-editor) by [Ganuonglachanh](https://github.com/ganuonglachanh) - Simple toolbar buttons for easier editing of markdown in Flarum.
-* [Markdown Editor](https://github.com/XEngine/flarum-ext-markdown-editor) by [XEngine](https://github.com/XEngine) - A simple Markdown editor for Flarum.
-* [Quill Editor](https://github.com/esledov/flarum-ext-quill) - Quill WYSIWYG (what you see is what you get) editor for Flarum.
-* [2016] [AutoImage](https://github.com/s9e/flarum-ext-autoimage) - Automatically turn image links into images.
-* [2016] [AutoVideo](https://github.com/s9e/flarum-ext-autovideo) - Automatically turn video links into playable videos.
-* [2016] [Github Autolink](https://github.com/sijad/flarum-ext-github-autolink) - Convert references to Github issues and commits automatically into links.
 * [2016] [LaTeX](https://github.com/flagrow/flarum-ext-latex) - With flagrow-ext-latex you can render LaTeX mathematical expressions inside your forum just by typing them, in the same way you would do your TeX document.
 * [2016] [OpenGraph](https://github.com/ItalianSpaceAstronauticsAssociation/flarum-isaa-opengraph) - A Flarum extension for embedding opengraph content.
 * [2016] [Signature](https://github.com/XEngine/flarum-ext-signature) - Signature for Flarum.